ringwormGO-organization/ringOS/README.md

 # About ringOS
 ringOS is UEFI ringwormGO operating system

-ringOS is keyboard oriented OS with GUI elements
+ringOS is keyboard oriented operating system with GUI elements

 This repo is for developing and invitation new contributors for this project.